fungloonchong/Azure-Lane-Interactive-Tierlist/README.md

 # What is this?
-This a tier list by **[Usagi Sensei](https://space.bilibili.com/24889090)**, a CN player who is notable for his contributions to the AL community.
+This a tier list by Usagi Sensei, a CN player who is notable for his contributions to the AL community, made filterable by various things for ease of use.

-All credit for the creation of the list goes to him.
+Credits to:

-Thanks to:
+**[Usagi Sensei](https://space.bilibili.com/24889090)** for the creation of the list goes to him.
 **[u/xYoshario](https://www.reddit.com/user/xYoshario/)** for posting the untranslated version.
 **[u/TheScorpion1397](https://www.reddit.com/user/TheScorpion1397/)** for translating it to english.